AY2021S1-CS2103-F10-2/tp/docs/UserGuide.md

 Displays the timeline view of the application in a new window.

-* Meetings displayed in chronological order, with the earliest meeting on the left of the window
+* Meetings displayed in chronological order, with the earliest meeting on the left side of the window
 * Meetings that have passed the current date and time marked as red

 Format: `timeline`